Misdemeanor, Substantial and Felony Battery Lawyers in Madison

 Class I Felony Battery Charges and Penalties

-The defendant caused substantial bodily harm with intent and without consent of the victim substantial bodily harm refers to:
+Class I felony battery, also known as substantial battery; means the defendant caused substantial bodily harm (not just bodily harm) with intent and without consent.
+Substantial bodily harm refers to:

 - Bone fracture